James-Fleming12/EvidentialHDC/docs/prelim_iterations.md

 The standard pseudo-labeling adaptation approach (`prototype_cosine`) suffers from severe model degradation.
 It actually *hurts* performance on 5 out of 8 corruptions (Wet Ground, Motion Blur, Beam Missing, Incomplete Echo, Cross-Sensor).
 This validates the core hypothesis: unfiltered pseudo-labeling causes confirmation bias where the model confidently updates on its own mistakes, shattering rare class prototypes.

 ### 2. Epistemic Density is the Most Robust (Universal Improvement)
-The `epistemic_density` method is the only strategy that improved performance across **all 8 corruptions** with absolutely zero degradation.
+The `epistemic_density` method improves performance across **all 8 corruptions** with absolutely zero degradation.
 - **Mechanism:** It has a highly conservative firing rate (~15-20%).
-By only updating on points that lie densely near established source distributions, it completely isolates the model from outlier noise.
+By only updating on points that lie densely near established source distributions, it isolates the model from outlier noise.
-- **Conclusion:** Safe, universally robust, but leaves some potential gains on the table due to its conservative nature.

-### 3. Epistemic Multi-RP Offers the Highest Upside
-`epistemic_multi_rp` provided the highest peak gains across the board.
+### 3. Balanced Margin Drop Synergizes with Density (Breakthrough)
+Combining a probabilistic drop ($p=0.5$ for margins $> 0.05$) with `epistemic_density` created a massive synergistic effect that shattered all previous performance ceilings:
-- **Successes:** +5.8% on Wet Ground, +6.4% on Snow, +4.4% on Incomplete Echo.
+- **Successes:** +11.9% on Snow, +7.2% on Motion Blur, +5.9% on Wet Ground.
-- **Failures:** Slight degradation on Fog and Crosstalk.
-- **Mechanism:** It fires moderately (~82-98% depending on the chunk) but is highly effective at identifying structural certainty.

-### 4. Temporal Veto Excels in Specific Corruptions
-- **Successes:** Delivered a massive **+10.6% gain on Snow** (0.3817 -> 0.4880).
-This makes sense logically—snow introduces chaotic frame-by-frame structural noise.
-By enforcing temporal consistency, the model completely filters out transient snowflake hits.
+- **Mechanism:** `epistemic_density` isolates hard samples from OOD noise.
+However, it still updates heavily on "easy/confident" samples (which are overwhelmingly common classes like Road/Building), causing Voronoi shattering of rare classes.
+The `balanced_margin` drop throttles the Firing Rate on confident samples from ~19% down to **~9.5%**.
+By halving the updates on common classes, the rare classes successfully maintain their geometric volume in the HDC space.

 ## Strategic Next Steps

 Now that we have proven that uncertainty gating resolves test-time adaptation collapse, we can focus on maximizing these gains.

 ### 1. Implement "The Ledger" (Balanced Class Allocation)
-While `epistemic_density` successfully prevented degradation by being conservative, both it and `multi_rp` are likely still suffering from Voronoi-shattering (where common classes like "Road" receive millions of updates while rare classes like "Bicycle" get zero, shrinking the rare class decision boundaries).
-- **Action:** Implement `_initialize_subcluster_ledger` and `_consult_budget_ledger` in `modules/HDC_utils.py`.
-By enforcing a fixed update budget per class, we ensure rare classes maintain their volume in the hyperdimensional space.
+While `balanced_margin` dynamically limits updates on high-confidence (common class) samples, it acts as a proxy for true class-budgeting.
+By implementing the full `_initialize_subcluster_ledger` and `_consult_budget_ledger` in `modules/HDC_utils.py`, we can explicitly enforce a fixed update budget per class, ensuring that rare classes mathematically maintain their exact geometric volume in the hyperdimensional space.

 ### 2. Method Ensembling (Union of Experts)
-We saw that `epistemic_density` is universally safe, `temporal_veto` is a silver bullet for Snow, and `epistemic_multi_rp` is a powerhouse for structured noise (Wet Ground, Incomplete Echo).
+We saw that `balanced_epistemic_density` provides universally elite performance. `temporal_veto` also showed unique synergy for chaotic frame-by-frame structural noise.
-- **Action:** Create a unified pipeline that combines these gating functions.
-For instance, a point must pass the `temporal_veto` AND have high `epistemic_density` to be considered for a rare class update.
+- **Action:** Explore multi-condition constraints, such as requiring a point to pass `temporal_veto` AND have high `epistemic_density` to be considered for a rare class update.

 ### 3. Move to Soft Gating Tuning
 We replaced hard binary masks with Soft Gating (using sharpened Softmax probabilities as continuous weights).
 However, the hyperparameters (like `update_lr = 0.01` and temperature `T=100`) were chosen arbitrarily to fix the NaN bug.